ErkhanDV/ErkhanDV/README.md

 ### 👋 Hi there, my name is Denis

-🔭 I’m currently working at low-voltage systems (CCTV, fire alarm) and also administrating web-site at small company.
+🔭 I’m currently at <a href="https://altecsystems.ru/">Altec Systems</a> and also administrating web-site at small company.

 <a href="https://www.codewars.com/users/ErkhanDV">
   <img src="https://github.r2v.ch/codewars?user=ErkhanDV&stroke=%23BB432C" />